krdpk17/etl_agentic_ai/SETUP.md

 - Keep the `requirements.txt` updated with any new dependencies
 - The weather ETL pipeline runs daily by default
 - Database connections are managed through Airflow's connection interface
 - Proper error handling and resource cleanup are implemented in the DAG

+## References

+- Weather ETL Pipeline Implementation: [@https://youtu.be/Y_vQyMljDsE](https://youtu.be/Y_vQyMljDsE)